 At first, I did not really understand the concept and structure of this book.
 The format and layout is not like what I was used to reading.
 There are five main chapters – Departure, Motives, Landscape, Art, and Return.
-In each chapter, he breaks it down into sub themes with the relevant places that he visited and inspired his writings, and a guide that guided him to experience the different aspects of his travels in a more meaningful way.
-Within each theme, he divides it into numbered sections.
-It really isn’t like any other book I have read before.
+In each chapter, he breaks it down into sub themes with the relevant places that he visited that inspired his writings, and a guide that guided him to experience the different aspects of his travels in a more meaningful way.
+Within each theme, he divides it into numbered sections and chunks.
 I did not know where it was going and there was no story to it.
-But I kept trying, as I wanted to know, what is the ‘art’ of travel.
-The short answer to that is art is everywhere we go and how we feel and think when we travel is just as important, if not more so, than what we see and do when we get to our destination.
-There really is an art to travelling and de Botton has put into words something we have all thought during our travels, but never thought to record or write them down.
+But I kept trying.
+The key message I got from it was how we feel and think when we travel is just as important, if not more so, than what we see and do when we get to our destination.
+There really is an art to travelling and de Botton has put into words something we have all thought during our travels, but never made the effort to record or write them down.
 I never thought about travelling in such a way.
 Every time after a trip, I come back feeling a little empty and the memories of the places I had visited slowly fade away.
 I never documented or wrote about what I had experienced because I didn’t really understand what that experience was – what was the purpose of it?
 After every trip, I come back with hundreds, sometimes thousands of photos from my digital camera, most of which I would never look at again.
 I select some I think are ‘post-worthy’ and upload them on various social media sites and the rest remain on my SD card or computer.
 Is this my purpose for travelling?
 What have I even learned from this trip?
 I realized I needed to change my whole mindset and stop thinking about what’s next or what photo would impress my friends or what souvenirs I should get, and really appreciate the moment, the present scene, the feeling in my skin, the thoughts running through my mind.
 Let your mind take you on a journey as well.

 When we travel, we are always worried about what we will do when we get there, yet when we get ‘there’, we are not really ‘there’.
 We are worrying about our next destination or next stop and never truly present in the moment.
 This book teaches us to forget everything we know about how to travel from the guidebooks we read.
 To truly be present in the moment, we need to develop a different mindset.
 Are we really seeing what is there in front of us when we arrive at tourist spots with our cameras and selfie sticks?
 Do we really understand what the building, tower, castle, monument, mountains, lakes, etc. represent and why they are special to the city?
 Why did we choose this destination and not that one?
 How many photos do we need to take to be satisfied that we have documented evidence that we were in fact present at this place?
 These were the questions that popped into my mind as I was reading this book.
 No photo can capture what we see before our eyes.
 So just enjoy the moment and appreciate the sublime and beautiful world.